| Page Length: | 10-12 | |

 COMPETITIVE LANDSCAPE

-Demand depends on US manufacturing activity.
+Demand depends on manufacturing activity.
 The profitability of individual companies is linked to engineering expertise and operating efficiency.
 Larger shops have the ability to invest in advanced production machinery.
 Smaller shops can compete effectively by serving specialized customers, or by providing engineering services.
-Despite continuing automation, the industry is labor-intensive: average annual revenue per worker is about $120,000.
+The US industry is highly fragmented: the 50 largest companies generate about 10% of revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY

-Machine shops are intermediaries in metal products production.
-They work on a job basis: generally, they receive unfinished metal parts or raw materials from a manufacturer, perform various operations, and return the parts to the manufacturer for further processing.
-They own and operate special machine tools that can perform a variety of metalworking operations, including drilling; boring (enlarging an existing hole); tapping (cutting threads inside a drilled hole); threading (cutting threads on a bolt); cutting; milling (removing metal from a surface); and grinding (usually a finishing operation).
-These operations involve metal removal, frequently with great precision.
-The machines that perform these operations are usually expensive and often computer-controlled.
+Machine shops are intermediaries generally performing various operations on unfinished parts or raw materials from manufacturers which are then returned.
+These parts or raw materials are returned to the manufacturer for further processing.
+They own and operate special machine tools that can perform a variety of operations, including drilling; boring (enlarging an existing hole); tapping (cutting threads inside a drilled hole); threading (cutting threads on a bolt); cutting; milling (removing material from a surface); and grinding (usually a finishing operation).
+These operations involve material removal, frequently with great precision.
+The bulk of machine shop ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?